folio-org/stripes-connect/api.md

 developer experience?

-### Appendix D: worked-through example of connected component
+### Appendix C: worked-through example of connected component

 This is in the separate document
 [A component example: the PatronEdit component](https://github.com/folio-org/stripes-core/blob/master/doc/component-example.md)

-### Appendix E: walk-through of state-object changes during a CRUD cycle
+### Appendix D: walk-through of state-object changes during a CRUD cycle

 XXX To be written